Slymeball/Figura-Wiki/docs/basics/script-basics.md

 ---

-{: .important-title }
-> Series
->
-> This page is in a series with others.
-Before starting, please make sure you...
->
-> - Install the Figura mod.
-> - Create an empty avatar.
-> - Download Blockbench.
-> - Add a model to your avatar.

 The last great thing every avatar should have is a script.
 Figura uses the Lua programming language to script things that should happen in your avatar, ranging from animations to nameplate modification to a wheel that makes player-controlled function calling much easier.